MRtrix3/mrtrix3/docs/concepts/spherical_harmonics.rst

    Y_l^m(\theta,\phi) = \sqrt{\frac{(2l+1)}{4\pi}\frac{(l-m)!}{(l+m)!}} P_l^m(\cos \theta) e^{im\phi}

 with integer *order* :math:`l` and *phase* :math:`m`, where :math:`l \geq 0`
-and :math:`-l \leq m \leq l` (note that the terms *degree* and *order* are also commonly used to denote :math:`l` & :math:`m` respectively).
+and :math:`-l \leq m \leq l` (note that the terms *degree* and *order* are also commonly used to denote :math:`l` & :math:`m` respectively), and associated Legendre polynomials :math:`P_l^m`.
 The harmonic order :math:`l` corresponds to the angular frequency of the basis function; for example, all :math:`l=2` SH basis functions feature 2 full oscillations around some equator on the sphere.
 The harmonic phase :math:`m` correspond to different orthogonal modes at this frequency; e.g. where the oscillations occur around a different plane.

 Any well-behaved function on the sphere :math:`f(\theta,\phi)` can be expressed as its spherical harmonic expansion: